 .

-The examples below try to achieve same or very similar behaviour in both version control systems.
+The examples below try to achieve the same or very similar behavior in both version control systems.

-For more details about the differences and similarities between these two, can be found from Mercurial Wiki and Rosetta Stone.
+For more details about the differences and similarities between these two, see Mercurial Wiki and Rosetta Stone.

 Mercurial